Russia and Ukraine say a major prisoner swap has begun

 Relatives await the released captives

-At a medical facility where the released Ukrainians were due to be taken, relatives waited to see whether their loved ones would be part of the swap.
+Buses began arriving at a medical facility where relatives awaited the released Ukrainians to see whether their loved ones would be part of the swap.

 Svitlana Kuskova, 49, held a sign with a photo of her husband, Oleksandr Kuskov, missing for the past year.
 Kuskov was a military driver who was later transferred to the infantry, and his wife has searched through Russian military channels, hoping to catch a glimpse of him or some sign he is still alive.